 DEVOPSdigest was launched in September 2015 as a partner publication to APMdigest.
 Click here to find out more about APMdigest.

-Although funded by vendor sponsorships, DEVOPSdigest is completely independently owned and operated by Pete Goldin and Goldin Media.
+Although funded by vendor sponsorships, DEVOPSdigest is completely independently owned and operated by Goldin Digital Publishing Inc. and Goldin Media.

 ABOUT PETE GOLDIN

-Pete Goldin, Editor and Publisher of DEVOPSdigest, APMdigest and APM Buyers Guide, has been a publications consultant, manager and editor; freelance PR and marketing writer; and journalist in a wide variety of technology fields for more than 20 years.
-He has written PR and marketing materials for more than 100 technology companies around the world, including Oracle, VMware, Acer, Dassault Systemes and Magellan GPS.
+Pete Goldin, Editor and Publisher of APMdigest and DEVOPSdigest and owner of Goldin Digital Publishing Inc., has been a publications consultant, manager and editor; freelance PR and marketing writer; and journalist in a wide variety of technology fields for more than 25 years.
+He has written PR and marketing materials for more than 100 technology companies around the world, including Oracle, EMC, VMware, Salesforce, Red Hat/IBM, Acer and Magellan GPS.
 In addition, he has written extensively for open source leaders such as SpringSource (founders of the Spring Framework) and Elasticsearch (creators of the ELK stack).